shuklavk/MicroserviceBlog/README.md

 # MicroserviceBlog

 In this project, I wanted to dive into the world of microservice.
 I also wanted to continue using the GraphQL API.
 Overall, my project has four services: Post, Comment, Query, Moderation.
 I also learned the concept behind an "event bus" and implemented my own simple version.
 Used React for the client.
-Finally, since this was a simple project, just used a json-server to store data.
+Since this was a simple project, just used a json-server to store data.
+Finally, I wanted to learn to use Docker and Kubernetes, so I Dockerized each service and placed them in seperate pods in a local Kubernetes node.

 Here is how my client looked: